tlwilliams895/gis-devops/docs/_sources/walkthroughs/elasticsearch/index.rst.txt

 Walkthrough: Elasticsearch
 ==========================

 Elasticsearch is a non-relational database.
 It stores information as documents, a collection of key-value pairs that describe the object.
-It is very similar to JSON.
+A document's format is very similar to JSON.

 Unlike a relational database, we will not use SQL to communicate with our data, instead we will be using HTTP Requests, and JSON to communicate with our data.
 It is a RESTful API and therefore we will predominately be using GET, POST, PUT, and DELETE HTTP methods, and will be receiving JSON as a response.